kristenflorey/markdown-notes/express.md

     - A `Router` instance is a complete middleware and routing system; for this reason, it is often referred to as a “mini-app”.

 ### Middleware <a id="middleware"></a>
+- **Express is a routing and middleware web framework** that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.
 - Middleware functions are functions that have access to the request object (`req`), the response object (`res`), and the `next` function in the application’s request-response cycle.
   - The `next` function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
 - Middleware functions can perform the following tasks: